ubirch/ubirch-testkit/TestKit.md

 - micro SD card
 - micro USB cable

-### What you need
+### What you might also need
 - micro SD card writer

 ### Quick Start
+*Note: if you have setup your own testkit hardware, you might have already performed device claiming and flashed a config.json to the internal flash.
+In this case you can skip this quick start section.*
 1. In order to activate your SIM card in the UBIRCH backend, you'll need to *claim* it by registering the **IMSI**, a 15 digit number, at the [UBIRCH web UI](https://console.prod.ubirch.com).

     *If you already know the IMSI of your SIM card, you can skip to the next step.*

     If the IMSI is unknown, you can find a file `imsi.txt` on the SD card [(1.)](#assembled-testkit) in the TestKit which contains the IMSI of your SIM card.
+(The testkit code must have run at least once.)

 1. Claim your SIM card identity (IMSI) at the [UBIRCH web UI](https://console.prod.ubirch.com):
     - Login or register if you don't have an account yet.